Jo-nana/Jo-nana/README.md

 - 🌱 I’m currently improving my fullstack skills, next step : React JS
 - 🚀 I’m looking for a Junior Fullstack position in Amsterdam
-- ⚡ Fun fact: I was a video editor and film director
+- ⚡ Fun fact: I was a video editor and film director!
+(And yes I do love cats 🐈)

 ---